Inventory number

 The minimum capacity

-It is a numerical information about the number of loculi, arcosolia etc., which were intended for burials.
-When the tomb does not have such places designated for deposition of bodies, the number 1 is recorded as the minimum number of potential burials.
+It is a numerical information about the number of loculi, arcosolia etc., which were

 The minimum number of burials